sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 We would love to learn the big questions you have about your code base!
 Share them with us in this [quick code insights survey](https://forms.gle/yipcyJezGxwmFSZc9) or email us at [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com).

-## Sourcegraph developer features

-### Introducing AND/OR operators for code search
+## Introducing AND/OR operators for code search

 <div class="container my-4 video-embed embed-responsive embed-responsive-16by9 ">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/Iye0yZVr1Ro?autoplay=0&amp;cc_load_policy=0&amp;start=0&amp;end=0&amp;loop=0&amp;controls=1&amp;modestbranding=0&amp;rel=0" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" frameborder="0"></iframe>
 </div>

-In [Sourcegraph 3.15](https://about.sourcegraph.com/blog/sourcegraph-3.15#experimental-andor-operators-for-search-contents), we introduced AND/OR queries for file content in regexp and structural search modes as an experimental option.
-Sourcegraph 3.17 now introduces AND/OR queries for all modes (including the recently added literal search mode) and is on by default for all instances (no longer considered experimental).
+In [Sourcegraph 3.15](https://about.sourcegraph.com/blog/sourcegraph-3.15#experimental-andor-operators-for-search-contents), we introduced experimental AND/OR queries for file content in regexp and structural search modes.
+Sourcegraph 3.17 adds AND/OR queries to the recently added literal search mode, and is enabled for all users (no longer considered experimental).

-Initial support for query operators is for searching file contents.
+Initial support of AND/OR operators is for searching file contents.
 Operators for filters like `repo:` and `file:` will be supported in upcoming releases.

 ## Sourcegraph admin features